Source Print Discuss

 The config should have a private method to calculate the RetentionBlocks based on RetentionDays.
 The RetentionBlocks are the number of blocks that should be kept and not pruned.
 Given that each day has almost 8640 blocks, the number of blocks to keep is RetentionBlocks = RetentionDays * 8640.

-PruneBlock Function
+pruneBlock Function

 Pruning Store